 There was no way to tell if it was male or female.
 Maybe the Gek were neither, being just genderless.
-All the same Kailo felt to me like a ‘he’, and he didn’t seem to mind when I referred to him as such.
+All the same, Kailo felt like a ‘he’, and he didn’t seem to mind when I referred to him as such.
 Stating that gender was determined spontaneously by circumstances, whatever that meant, leaving me baffled.

 I did not pursue the topic further.